Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ```

+### Pros :

+1. Whenever we want to alter the behavior of an object by changing the internal state, and we do not want to handle a lot of if / else complex conditional blocks, then in that state design pattern can be highly advantageous.

+2. Whenever we want to add new states so that new behaviors can be generated in the application and we do not want to impact the existing behaviors pertaining to the previously defined states, in that case also State design pattern is the best bet.

+3. State design pattern is beneficial in implementing a polymorphic behavior, as the same function call is performing different tasks each time.

 ### When to Use State Pattern? ✅

 - **Object Behavior Depends on State:** Useful when the behavior of an object changes based on its internal state.
 - **Avoiding Long Switch Statements:** When there are multiple conditional statements (if/else or switch) based on the state, and you want to avoid long and complex switch statements.
 - **Dynamic State Transitions:** When state transitions need to be dynamic, allowing for different transitions based on the current state.
+- **Avoiding Long Switch Statements:** An application that has large/numerous case statements which change flow of control based on runtime state information.
+Not necessarily a class, but any sort of application that has a lot of switch/case/if/else statements based on a set of variables can be transformed to use the state design pattern.

 ### Advantages of State Pattern 🪄